This is part of a series of posts on Romans. Click here for the contents page.

 Here is Romans 8:28:

-“ And we know that for those who love God all things work together for good, for those who are named according to his purpose.”
+“ And we know that for those who love God all things work together for good, for those who are called according to his purpose.”

 The people whom Paul is talking about are ‘those who love God’.
 He is talking about Christians.
 This fits with what Paul has been saying throughout chapter 8.
 The chapter begins with ‘there is therefore now no condemnation for those who are in Christ Jesus’.
 The chapter also ends with another use of the term ‘in Christ Jesus’ (8:39).